Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 - Product Development – Align product features to user needs

-- Technical / Code – Determine quality of implementation and architecture
+- Technical / Code – Determine the quality of implementation and architecture

 - People / Team – Promote sustainable place and team engagement